 Sir John Ritblat Gallery, British Library

-Discover some of the world's most exciting and significant books, from Magna Carta and the Gutenberg Bible, to Mozart and the Beatles.
-Marvel at the genius behind the Leonardo notebooks, and see the earliest versions of some of the greatest works of literature, including Alice's Adventures Under Ground and Shakespeare's First Folio.
+Discover some of the world's most beautiful and significant books and documents, from Magna Carta and Gutenberg's Bible, to Mozart and the Beatles.
+Marvel at the genius behind the Leonardo da Vinci notebooks, and see the earliest versions of some of the greatest works of literature, including the Beowulf manuscript and Shakespeare's First Folio.

-- Diamond Sutra (the world's earliest dated printed book)
+- Diamond Sutra - world's earliest dated printed book

 - Laurence Olivier's script for Macbeth